 No discussion about alcohol’s effects the brain would be complete without taking a closer look at red wine, its active compound resveratrol, and the Mediterranean diet.

-Which of these (or the complete Mediterranean lifestyle?) is responsible for the reported cognitive health benefits?
+Which of these — or combination of these — is responsible for the reported health and cognitive benefits?

-Of all alcoholic beverages, red wine by far has the greatest reputation as a healthy drink, due to its antioxidant and anti-inflammatory properties.
+Of all alcoholic beverages, red wine has by far the best reputation as a healthy drink due to its antioxidant and anti-inflammatory properties.

-And red wine is an integral part of the Mediterranean diet, widely considered the healthiest diet of all.
-(52)
+And red wine is an integral part of the Mediterranean diet.

-But there’s no reason to believe that you can isolate red wine from the rest of the Mediterranean diet and get similar results.
+But there’s no reason to believe that you can isolate red wine from the rest of the Mediterranean diet and expect to get similar health benefits.

 Dan Buettner is a National Geographic explorer, renowned longevity expert, and author of the bestseller The Blue Zones: 9 Lessons for Living Longer From the People Who’ve Lived the Longest.

 According to Buettner, there are several factors responsible for the pockets of longevity and low incidences of depression and dementia found in places like Ikaria, Greece and Sardinia, Italy.
 (48)

-He concludes that it’s not red wine nor even the Mediterranean diet that makes these people the healthiest and most long-lived on the planet.
+It’s not red wine nor even the Mediterranean diet alone that makes these people the healthiest and most long-lived on the planet.